seamapi/docs/docs/api-clients/access-codes/README.md

 In order to help end users identify codes set by Seam, Seam provides the name exactly as it appears on the lock provider's app, or on the device as a separate property called
 `appearance`.
 This is an object with a `name` property, and optionally, `first_name` and `last_name` properties (for providers that break down a name into components).

+# External Modification

+Seam will attempt to keep the access code on the device in sync with the declared state of the access code on Seam.
+For example, the start time and end time of the access code will be set to match the declared state of the access code on Seam.
+Any updates to the access code timings on Seam will be reflected on the device.
+In general, if the access code is modified external to Seam (through the lock provider's app for example), Seam will attempt to re-set the access code on the device to match the declared state of the access code on Seam.
+This also applies if the access code is removed from the device.
+Seam will attempt to re-set the access code on the device until the declared ending time of the access code has passed.

+This behavior can sometimes be surprising to end users, so we recommend that you inform your users that Seam will attempt to re-set access codes on the device if they are modified or removed externally.
+If you would like to disable this behavior, you can set the `allow_external_modification` flag to true when an access code.

 ## Access Code Error Types

 Errors are returned in a list: